DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-10-Start_building_forward.md

 ﻿## Part 2 - Learning to Listen | Ch.
-10 - Destroy everything
+10 - Start building forward

 The screen went blank.

 Not deleted.
 Not corrupted.
 Just... gone.
 As if the files had never existed.

 Jason stared at his terminal, his blood turning cold.
-Just yesterday he was approached by Thomas Reeves.
+Thomas Reeves ultimatum expired today and nothing changed so far.

+And now this.
 Every archive entry he'd flagged over the past three weeks.
 Every cross-reference to the Voss incident.
 Every breadcrumb trail Milo had helped him identify.

 Systematically erased.

-"RAE?" he said quietly.
+*RAE?*

 *I see it.
 This was professional.
 Surgical.
 They removed specific entries while leaving surrounding records intact.
 To anyone not looking for them, it would appear normal.*

-**Can we recover them?**
+*So someone had accessed the municipal archive system.
+With enough clearance to delete protected records and without leaving obvious traces.
+Can we recover them?*

 *Perhaps.
 If you had offline backups.*

 Jason's stomach sank.
 He did have backups.
 On his encrypted drive at home.

-But that meant someone had accessed the municipal archive system.
-With enough clearance to delete protected records.
-Without leaving obvious traces.

-That was Malvek-level access.
+That was institutional authority.
+The kind that came from the very top.

 He logged out carefully.
 Stood.
 Walked to the break room as if nothing was wrong.